-The consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards ("IFRS"), the relevant provisions of the Companies Law No. 1 of 2016 and it's Executive Regulations as amended, Ministerial Order No. 18 of 1990 and the

-Parent Company's Memorandum of Incorporation and Article of Association, as amended.
-The IFRS requires management to make judgments, estimates and assumptions in the process of applying the Group's accounting policies.
+The consolidated financial statements have been prepared in accordance with IFRS accounting standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), the relevant provisions of the Companies Law No. 1 of 2016 and it's Executive Regulations as amended, Ministerial Order No. 18 of 1990 and the Parent Company's Memorandum of Incorporation and Article of Association, as amended.
+The IFRS - Accounting Standards requires management to make judgments, estimates and assumptions in the process of applying the Group's accounting policies.
 Significant accounting judgments, estimates and assumptions are disclosed in Note 3.
-The key sources of estimation uncertainty are consistent with the annual audited consolidated financial statements of the Group for the year ended 31 December 2022, the continued impact of the COVID-19 outbreak on the Group which is detailed in Note 38.
+The key sources of estimation uncertainty are consistent with the annual audited consolidated financial statements of the Group for the year ended 31 December 2023.